Werenoi: Death

 In June 2025, a young woman claiming to be Werenoi's partner, filed a complaint against Werenoi's producer, Babiry "Babs" Sacko.
 A judicial investigation was subsequently opened for "aggravated theft" and "extortion."
 The young woman accused Sacko of assaulting her in a hookah bar a few days after the rapper's death and demanding of her a large sum of money, between 1 and 2 million euros.
 On June 24, 2025, Sacko and Werenoi's widow claimed a million euros were held by the young woman.

-Werenoi was scheduled to perform at Les Ardentes in Belgium on July 7, 2025.
+Werenoi had been scheduled to perform at Les Ardentes in Belgium on July 7, 2025.

 After his death, the listening and sales of all his albums jumped in the SNEP rankings, for the period from May 16 to 22: 197% increase in one week for Pyramide 2, 223% for Carré and 5500% for Telegram.
 His latest album Diamant noir increased its sales by 72%, including 963% in physical format and 37% in streaming.